 After my childhood home suffered from a fire, “home” became illusive.
 We moved to a new residence for the first time.
 I was in an in-between state, displaced.
 Even after we moved back in once repairs were made, the disruption made a wrinkle in my experience of home.
 We moved away shortly after.
 Since then, “home” has become an ephemeral space.
+It is but a feeling, fleeting.
 I sense it in the woods sometimes, hidden between the trees.
-Home is but a feeling, fleeting.
+For me and for many, nature acts as sanctuary, a place to be oneself.
+Within natural spaces I commune with my inner life and remember honest curiosity.
+Call me mad if you will, but I'll still be hiding in the woodland watching the snails crawl and the mushrooms grow.

 I use instant film to energize my creative process: the emergence of each image adds an element of magic to the experience.
 What would otherwise be a straightforward photograph is layered with serendipity, lending to the content’s ethereality.
 The pinhole Polaroid process is particularly sympathetic to making self-portraits, as I am able to set up the composition, open the shutter and take my place within the frame.
 Produced without self-timer or cable release, the photograph records my spontaneous performance within the composition allowing for both the carefully planned and the accidental.